 Symptoms of listeriosis may show up 2-30 days after exposure.
-Symptoms in pregnant women include mild flu-like symptoms, headaches, muscle aches, fever, nausea, and vomiting.
+Symptoms of listeria in pregnant women include mild flu-like symptoms, headaches, muscle aches, fever, nausea, and vomiting.
 If the infection spreads to the nervous system it can cause a stiff neck, disorientation, or convulsions.
 Infection can occur at any time during pregnancy, but it is most common during the third trimester when your immune system is somewhat suppressed.
 Be sure to contact your health care provider if you experience any of these symptoms.
 A blood test can confirm an infection from listeriosis.

 If you are pregnant and are infected with listeriosis, you are at an increased risk of :